 Recreational Amenities for the Village

-We have been asked by a number of parishioners to highlight the issue of dog mess given the sharp increase at the entrance to all paths and also along the private grass verges on the approach to Barton Grange.
+We have been asked again by a number of parishioners to highlight the ongoing issue of dog mess on the footpaths around Corfe and the private grass verges on the approach to Barton Grange.

 Thank you for your consideration.